Means of eID

 Mobile-ID is a personal identification and digital signing application for mobile phones.
 A mobile phone’s SIM card with a public and secret key connected to it functions as a document similar to the ID-card in electronic environments.
 You need to have an ID-card to apply for Mobile-ID.
 NB!
 Encryption is not possible with mobile-ID.
 More information about mobile-ID is available in the environment id.ee ».

-Digi-ID is designated for use in digital environments only.
-It is a necessary tool for people who use their electronic identity in their daily work or whose duties do not allow the use of an ID-card or mobile-ID: You also need to have an ID-card to apply for Digi-ID.
-Digi-ID is also issued to e-residents for the use of e-services.
-More information about applying for Digi-ID is available at the website of the Police and Border Guard Board ».
+Digital ID is designated for use in digital environments only.
+It is a necessary tool for people who use their electronic identity in their daily work or whose duties do not allow the use of an ID-card or mobile-ID: You also need to have an ID-card to apply for digital ID.
+Digital ID is also issued to e-residents for the use of e-services.
+More information about applying for digital ID is available at the website of the Police and Border Guard Board »

 Smart-ID is an electronic identification service that uses the Smart-ID application on a person’s phone and the Smart-ID key management server service.
 Smart-ID can be issued to persons with an Estonian personal identification code.
 The Smart-ID service is provided by SK ID Solutions AS.
 Read more from the Smart-ID website.

 The expert group assembled by the Information System Authority (RIA), comprising representatives of the Police and Border Guard Board, the Ministry of the Interior, the Ministry of Economic Affairs and Communications, and RIA, found the assurance level of electronic identification of Smart-ID issued in Estonia to be ‘high’.